Why handwriting is important

 - Use everyday opportunities to practise writing.
 For example, get your child to add items to the family shopping list, write notes to grandparents, help with birthday and other cards, or make labels with post-it notes.

 - Make it fun.
 Use a stick to draw large letters in the ground or at the beach and fill the letters with pebbles or shells.
 You could use non-permanent markers on a window to trace a letter over many times.
 Bath crayons are also good for this activity.

 Learning to write is hard work!
 Praise your child’s efforts.
 It’s good to help your child spot their best letters.
 And you can encourage your child to write more letters like them.
 Focus on the letters your child writes well rather than the mistakes.

 Signs of handwriting problems in early school-age children

-Here are some early signs that your child is having difficulty developing the skills she needs for handwriting at school.
+Here are some early signs that your child is having difficulty developing the skills to handwrite at school.
 Your child:

 - still swaps hands while drawing or handwriting during the first year of school.
 Most children prefer using one hand for drawing before they reach school, but some children have started school when this happens

 - writes slowly or has difficulty drawing letters correctly.
-Your child might need some help developing motor skills so that she can make smooth, careful movements
+Your child might need some help developing motor skills to make smooth, careful movements

-- grips a pencil differently from the way she was taught or doesn’t have a strong pencil grip.
-Poor pencil grip can slow down your child’s handwriting progress and make it hard for her to complete work in a reasonable time
+- grips a pencil differently from the way they were taught or they don’t have a strong pencil grip.
+Poor pencil grip can slow down your child’s handwriting progress and make it hard for them to complete work in a reasonable time

 - lacks interest in or avoids drawing and handwriting.
-Your child might lose interest in writing if she isn’t confident about drawing or her writing isn’t as advanced as her classmates’ writing
+Your child might lose interest in writing if they aren’t confident about drawing or their writing isn’t as advanced as their classmates’ writing

 - has untidy handwriting.
 This might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words